ahmedlab8/SDET-Challenge/README.md

 # SDET-Challenge Using Cypress

 ## Introduction

-Welcome!
-This repository contains automated tests for our project using Cypress.
+**This repository contains an offline coding challenge for an SDET role at Fetch.**

 ## What You Need

 Before you start, make sure you have the following installed: